top of page

 COSC_Badges_Climate Finance SplitBKG.png

-Scaling up climate finance especially for developing countries
+Scaling up climate finance especially for developing economies

 The Concept of Climate Overshoot

 The 1.5°C goal is not just a number.
-The international community set this limit to signal the point beyond which it considers the risks of climate change to be unacceptable.
+Countries set this limit to signal the point beyond which it considers the risks of climate change to be unacceptable.
 The Climate Overshoot Commission understands “climate overshoot” to mean crossing this threshold.

 Concept of Overshoot